SOUTHWOLD, St. Edmund (TM 507 763),

 Southwold is an excellent little town and the parish church is one of the noblest in East Anglia, with as fine a display of flint flushwork as may be found anywhere.
-The church (shown left, from the southeast) was constructed in almost a single building phase in the opening decades of the fifteenth century, a date deduced from the swan and ermine badges of Henry IV (reigned 1399-1413) and his queen, Joan of Navarre (crowned 1403), respectively, carved in the stonework of the chancel S. window, and from the crowned leopards of the same king that form the label stops to the N. doorway.
-This is at odds with the church history proposed by Birkin Haward (in Suffolk Mediaeval Church Arcades, Suffolk Institute of Archaeology and History", 1993), who, in his attempt to associate the building with St. Andrew's, Walberswick, constructed by Richard Russell and Adam Powell (fl.
+The church was constructed in almost a single building phase in the opening decades of the fifteenth century, a date deduced from the swan and ermine badges of Henry IV (reigned 1399-1413) and his queen, Joan of Navarre (crowned 1403), respectively, carved in the stonework of the chancel S. window, and from the crowned leopards of the same king that form the label stops to the N. doorway.
+This is at odds with the church history proposed by Birkin Haward (Suffolk Mediaeval Church Arcades, Hitcham, Suffolk Institute of Archaeology and History, 1993, pp.337-338), who, in his attempt to associate the building with St. Andrew's, Walberswick, constructed by Richard Russell and Adam Powell (fl.
 1420-70), is, for once, not convincing.
-The S. porch is probably a later addition, however, as indicated by bequests proved in 1488 and '93.
+The S. porch is probably a later addition, however, as indicated by bequests proved in 1488 and 1493.

 Inside the church, the seven-bay arcades are formed of arches of two orders bearing wave mouldings, springing from tall piers composed of four semicircular shafts separated by hollows.
 There is no chancel arch, screens alone dividing the nave and aisle from the chancel and its chapels, but there are single arches between the chancel and the chapels in the style of the aisle arcades, and the tower arch differs only slightly, as befits its greater size.
 This has three orders to the arch, with the inner springing from semicircular shafts and the outer two from bowtells.
 The chancel windows have casement mouldings around them inside, with fleurons and leaves at intervals.

 The church carpentry is rich though much of it is renewed.
-This includes the nave and chancel roof (shown left), of alternate arched brace and hammerbeam construction, with the latter decorated with angels, which is now largely of 1867.
+This includes the nave and chancel roof (shown above right, viewed from the west), of alternate arched brace and hammerbeam construction, with hammerbeams decorated with angels, now largely of 1867.
 The section over the chancel has been attractively painted, as also has the pulpit (in 1928), albeit not in a manner showing much sensitivity to the original work.
 The font cover, said to be the tallest in England, was made by F.E.
 Howard in 1935.
 That leaves chiefly the screens of c.
 1480 that stretch across both chapels and the chancel, and were judged by Pevsner to be by three different hands.
-The painted, panelled dados feature the nine orders of angels in the section facing the N. aisle, the apostles in the central section facing the nave, and a selection of Old Testament prophets in the section facing the S. aisle.
-Backing against the central section are a number of misericords, but the arm rests on some of the other stalls are of more interest and include a lion and someone who obviously has toothache.
+The painted, panelled dados feature the 'nine orders of angels' in the section facing the N. aisle, the apostles in the central section facing the nave, and a selection of Old Testament prophets in the section facing the S. aisle.
+Backing against the central section are a number of misericords, but the arm rests on some of the other stalls are of more interest and include a lion and a figure obviously suffering from toothache.
 Finally, the oak door to the church from the porch is original, as are the priest's door from the chancel (to the south) and that to the vestry (to the north).